 Boost up the immune system: Take multi-vitamins or Vitamin C, eat lots of fruits and vegetables if possible.
 Visit the Travel clinic in good time before the trip and get the recommended immunisations.

 Keep the throat moist: Due to the dry and cold air, dry throat and cough is common at altitude.
 Keep the throat moist by drinking warm water (good to drink honey lemon water), taking 1 or 2 lozenges daily and breathe through the nose to reduce taking in a larger amount of cold, dry air with every breath.
-Keep a small thermal flask with hot water with you at bedtime such that warm water is within reached and available if wake up with dry throat in the middle of the night.
+Keep a small thermal flask with hot water with you at bedtime such that warm water is within reach if you wake up with a dry throat in the middle of the night.
 Wear a lightweight neck gaiter or bandana if trekking along very dry and dusty trails – cover your nose and mouth and breathe through that if you find dry air and mouth breathing gives you a dry throat.

 Eat well: You will need those extra calories to keep warm and give you the energy for the long treks.
 Even if you do not have an appetite, do try to eat.